On the (Classical and Quantum) Fine-Grained Complexity of Approximate CVP and Max-Cut: Fine-grained hardness of approximate CVP

+\begin{corollary} Any sub-exponential-time quantum algorithm for $O(1)$-CVP$_p$ (with $p\in [1, \infty)$ would also be an algorithm for \gapweightedmaxcut and \eecgap \maxtwolintwo that bests all known classical algorithms as well as the first quantum algorithm described in \cref{sec:faster-alg-max-cut}, in running time, applicable approximation regime, or both.

+Futhermore, any $O(2^{n/3})$-time quantum algorithm for $c_1$-CVP$_p$ (with $p\in [1, \infty)$ and $c_1$ a constant dependent on $p$ and unspecified large constants in \cite{MT18}) would also be an algorithm for \gapweightedmaxcut and \eecgap \maxtwolintwo that bests all known classical algorithms as well as the first quantum algorithm described in \cref{sec:faster-alg-max-cut}, in running time, applicable approximation regime, or both. \end{corollary}

-\paragraph{Quantum CVP hardness} Since \cref{thm:prepapp-weighted-main-theorem} applies to quantum algorithms, the analysis above also applies to quantum algorithms as well.
-An $O(\exp(n^{1-\delta}))$-time quantum algorithm with $\delta > 0$ for \gammabinarycvp implies an $O(\exp(n^{1-\delta}))$-time quantum algorithm with $\delta > 0$ for \gapweightedmaxcut.
-This provides some evidence against weak-exponential or sub-exponential quantum algorithms for \gammabinarycvp for $\gamma = O (\sqrt{\log n})$ since such an algorithm would be a large breakthrough.
-This also provides some evidence against a super-polynomial quantum advantage for \gammabinarycvp since \gapweightedmaxcut is not thought to be amenable to super-polynomial quantum advantage.
+This provides some evidence against weak-exponential or sub-exponential quantum algorithms for \gammabinarycvp for $\gamma = O (1)$ since such an algorithm would be a huge breakthrough.
+This also provides some evidence against a super-polynomial quantum advantage for \gammacvp since \gapweightedmaxcut is not thought to be amenable to super-polynomial quantum advantage.